reactjs/rfcs/text/0000-serializable-data-hook.md

 and the server, especially for offline use in conjunction with shared workers.
 But just like the actual API to collect or hydrate data this is probably outside of the scope of this RFC.

+Should the resource be memoized using the `createResource` function, or an additional inputs array ?
+If so, then should the new resource be recreated using the old data
+(`const newResource = createResource(collectData(oldResource));`) ?